649000/library-management-api/README.md

-# Spring Boot API with AWS DynamoDB
+# Spring Boot API service with AWS DynamoDB
 ## Overview
 This is a Spring Boot based RESTful API project connected to AWS DynamoDB.
 The objective of this project are as follows: